mekkablue/Rekha/README.md

 This is a set of plugins for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.

 RekhaViewer *displays*, and RekhaMaker *creates* a Rekha line in your Bengali, Devanagari, or Gurmukhi letters.
+There are three properties you can specify in font units:

+- **Height:** the height of the lower edge of the Rekha.
+- **Thickness:** the stroke thickness of the Rekha.
+- **Overshoot:** the amount by which the Rekha will extend beyond the sidebearings.

+These properties are supplied differently for each of the plugins.
+See the usage instructions below for details.

 In letters containing a `rekha` anchor, the Rekha line will start at the anchor’s x coordinate.
 This can be useful in letters such as `au-deva`, which do not have a Rekha line that crosses the complete letter width.